rwth-i6/returnn/docs/getting_started/tech_overview.rst

 starting in :mod:`returnn.__main__`, esp. in :py:func:`returnn.__main__.main`.
 In all cases, the code itself should be checked for details and comments.

+If you want to work on the RETURNN code, e.g. for an extension, please see :ref:`extending_returnn`.

 Structure
 ---------